SmartgridReady/SGrSpecifications/doc/functionalProfile.md

 ## Open Points
 - What is the intent of the attribute sgr:functionalProfile@mroVisibilityIndicator?
 Optionality on the device is handled by the fact that the functional profile is either present or not.
 - What are the rules for naming a functional profile (sgr:functionalProfile@profileName)?
 Is this strict (then it should be part of the classification), or loose (then it should be part of the legibDesc)?
-- fpNameList: why do we need the nameType?
-This is clear implicidtly by the context of usage.
-- fpPrgDesc: on which level? functionality (if yes this should be part of legibDesc)? device specifica (if yes this should be part of external interface)